harryportal/WorkflowEngine/README.md

 python -m unittest test
 ```

-Below I a detailed instruction on how to build an example workflow
+Below is an example on how to build an publish the workflow
 ```
 python builder.py -i
 Workflow = BuildWorkflow()